Tekmeh Dash, Hamadan

-Tokmeh Dash (تكمه داش, also Romanized as Tokmeh Dāsh; also known as Tekmadāsh and Tokmeh Dānsh) is a village in Alvandkuh-e Sharqi Rural District, in the Central District of Hamadan County, Hamadan Province, Iran.
-At the 2006 census, its population was 54, in 13 families.
+Tekmeh Dash (تكمه داش) (Note: Also romanized as Tekmeh Dāsh, Tokmeh Dash, and Tokmeh Dāsh; also known as Tekmadāsh and Tokmeh Dānsh) is a village in Alvandkuh-e Sharqi Rural District of the Central District in Hamadan County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 54 in 13 households.
+The following census in 2011 counted 49 people in 14 households.
+The 2016 census measured the population of the village as 61 people in 21 households.